-- the clinical indications for which our product candidates are approved; - physicians, hospitals, cancer treatment centers and patients considering our product candidates as a safe and effective treatment; - the potential and perceived advantages of our product candidates over alternative treatments; - · the prevalence and severity of any side effects;

-- product labeling or product insert requirements of the FDA or other regulatory authorities; - limitations or warnings contained in the labeling approved by the FDA or other regulatory authorities; - the extent and quality of the clinical evidence supporting the efficacy and safety of our product candidates; - the timing of market introduction of our product candidates as well as competitive products; - the cost of treatment in relation to alternative treatments: - the pricing of our product candidates and the availability of adequate reimbursement by third-party payors and government authorities; - the willingness and ability of patients to pay out-of-pocket in the absence of coverage by third-party payors, including government authorities; - relative convenience and ease of administration, including as compared to alternative treatments and competitive therapies; - confusion or lack of understanding regarding the effects of rimiducid and the timing and size of dosing of rimiducid after immune cell therapy; and - the effectiveness of our sales and marketing efforts.
+- the clinical indications for which our product candidates are approved; - physicians, hospitals, cancer treatment centers and patients considering our product candidates as a safe and effective treatment; - the potential and perceived advantages of our product candidates over alternative treatments; - the prevalence and severity of any side effects; - product labeling or product insert requirements of the FDA or other regulatory authorities; - · limitations or warnings contained in the labeling approved by the FDA or other regulatory authorities; - the extent and quality of the clinical evidence supporting the efficacy and safety of our product candidates; - the timing of market introduction of our product candidates as well as competitive products; - the cost of treatment in relation to alternative treatments; - the pricing of our product candidates and the availability of adequate reimbursement by third-party payors and government authorities; - the willingness and ability of patients to pay out-of-pocket in the absence of coverage by third-party payors, including government authorities; - relative convenience and ease of administration, including as compared to alternative treatments and competitive therapies; - confusion or lack of understanding regarding the effects of rimiducid and the timing and size of dosing of rimiducid after immune cell therapy; and - the effectiveness of sales and marketing efforts.

-In addition, although we are not utilizing embryonic stem cells or replication competent vectors, adverse publicity due to the ethical and social controversies surrounding the therapeutic use of such technologies, and reported side effects from any clinical trials using these technologies or the failure of such clinical trials to demonstrate that these therapies are safe and effective may limit market acceptance our product candidates.
-If our product candidates are approved but fail to achieve market acceptance among physicians, patients, hospitals, cancer treatment centers or others in the medical community, we will not be able to generate significant revenue.
+In addition, although our product candidates are not utilizing embryonic stem cells or replication competent vectors, adverse publicity due to the ethical and social controversies surrounding the therapeutic use of such technologies, and reported side effects from any clinical trials using these technologies or the failure of such clinical trials to demonstrate that these therapies are safe and effective may limit market acceptance our product candidates.

-Even if our products achieve market acceptance, we may not be able to maintain that market acceptance over time if new products or technologies are introduced that are more favorably received than our products, are more cost effective or render our products obsolete.
+Even if our products achieve market acceptance, they may not be able to maintain that market acceptance over time if new products or technologies are introduced that are more favorably received than our products, are more cost effective or render our products obsolete.

-Coverage and reimbursement may be limited or unavailable in certain market segments for our product candidates, which could make it difficult for us to sell our product candidates profitably.
+Coverage and reimbursement may be limited or unavailable in certain market segments for our product candidates.